kengz/SLM-Lab/CONTRIBUTING.md

 ## Run Benchmark Experiments

 The next major milestone for SLM Lab is to provide a set of benchmark results on the implemented algorithms in a variety of environments.
 The aim is to populate this [table](BENCHMARK.md).
 We encourage contributors to own benchmarking for one or more algorithm-environment combinations.
-Let us know what you are working on and we will update the benchmark table accordingly.
+Let us know what you are working on and we will add your name to the benchmark table.

 One approach could be to go deep on a single algorithm and tune it for different environments.
 This can be an excellent way for newcomers to deep RL to learn in depth about a particular algorithm.
 A high level workflow could go as follows
 - Get familiar with the Lab; run the demo, read the [docs](https://kengz.gitbooks.io/slm-lab/content/), look though a couple of [spec files](https://github.com/kengz/SLM-Lab/tree/master/slm_lab/spec)